 - Alzheimer’s Patients.
 Roughly six out of every 10 Alzheimer’s patients will wander away from home and become lost.

 - Care Providers.
 Professional, in-home care providers can't be around 24/7.
 These products can act as a backup plan if a provider is sick or otherwise temporarily unavailable.

-Many folks of every age and health status choose a medical alert system to provide safety, security and peace of mind.
+Many folks of every age and health status choose a personal emergency system to provide safety, security and peace of mind.

 Common Features Found in High Quality Systems

-Different service providers offer differing service, but there are many standard features found in all brands.
+Different service providers offer varied services, but there are many standard features found in all brands.
 Here's what to look for:

 The tabletop unit will have: